Ankr-network/ankr-docs/docs/build-blockchain/products/v2/01-public-community-rpcs.md

 ---
-title: Public APIs
+title: Public Tier
 id: public-rpc
 ---

-# Public APIs
+# Public Tier

-Public APIs are central to the Ankr vision of mass adoption in Web 3.0 and the crypto economy.
-The Ankr Public APIs layer provides fast and reliable access via API endpoints to anybody in the world to connect to a growing number of networks:
+*Public Tier* is central to the Ankr vision of mass adoption in Web 3.0 and the crypto economy.
+Ankr's Public Tier provides you with API endpoints for a fast and reliable access to a growing number of networks:

-Check out the latest chains on [Ankr Protocol](https://www.ankr.com/protocol/public/)
+Check out the latest chains on [Ankr Protocol](https://www.ankr.com/protocol/public/).

-## _Simply use the public URL and start making requests instantly NO SIGN UP, NO KYC_
+## Make requests via public URL (no sign up or KYC)

 :::tip Have a go